gx9702/UA-TypeRepository/Core/Part8/VariableTypes/NDimensionArrayItemType/readme.md

 <!-- objecttype -->
 ## NDimensionArrayItemType
+This VariableType defines a generic multi-dimensional ArrayItem.
+This approach minimizes the number of types however it may be proved more difficult to utilize for control system interactions.
+NDimensionArrayItemType is formally defined in Table 13.
 The representation of the NDimensionArrayItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|